sherpalabsio/local_sherpa/README.md

 With this config `RSpec` will run depending on in which directory you `cd` into.

-### Run the tests using the same shortcut in different projects
+### Run tests using the same shortcut across different projects

 ```sh
 # ~/projects/project_ruby_with_docker/.envrc